 All of our therapists are Masters- or PhD-level therapists.
 They are licensed as Marriage and Family Therapists (LMFT), Licensed Independent Clinical Social Worker (LICSW), or Licensed Professional Clinical Counselors (LPCC).

-Some of our therapists are Minnesota State Approved LMFT Supervisors, American Association of Marriage and Family Therapy (AAMFT) Approved Supervisors, and Minnesota State Approved LPCC Supervisors.
+Some of our therapists are Minnesota State Approved LMFT Supervisors, American Association of Marriage and Family Therapy (AAMFT) Approved Supervisors, MN Board of Social Work Approved, and Minnesota State Approved LPCC Supervisors.

 The “Family Friendly” award was presented to Kente Circle in 2010 by the Minnesota Association of Marriage and Family Therapy (MAMFT).